Bench Vice Jaws

 thingiverse

-I am an avid woodworker.
-This often requires the use of a bench vice to hold pieces in place to work on them effectively.
-However, when applying the great pressure that a bench vice offers, the rugged metal jaws tend to mar up the surface of the piece I'm working on (not ideal).
-Thus, I created these plastic jaws that simply slip over the existing metal ones, attached by 12mm neodymium magnets.
-They hold in place very easily, are plenty strong, are easy to remove, and best of all - they don't mar up the surface of the wood!
-Though these are very specific to my vice, they should be quite easy to modify for your own!
-I've included the .stl file, my slicer settings in Prusa Slic3r, and the .gcode in case you have my same printer!
-(I used the Original Prusa i3 Mk3s) Thanks for viewing my first Thingiverse post!
+I'm a passionate woodworker.
+This often necessitates using a bench vice to securely hold pieces in place while I work on them effectively.
+However, when applying intense pressure that a bench vice provides, the rugged metal jaws tend to scratch up the surface of the piece I'm working on (far from ideal).
+Consequently, I came up with these plastic jaws that simply slide over the existing metal ones, attached by 12mm neodymium magnets.
+They hold in place very securely, are extremely strong, are easy to detach, and best of all - they don't scratch up the surface of the wood!
+Although these are highly specific to my vice, they should be quite simple to modify for your own!
+I've included the .stl file, my slicer settings in Prusa Slic3r, and the .gcode in case you have the same printer as me!
+(I used the Original Prusa i3 Mk3s) Thanks for checking out my first Thingiverse post!

 With this file you will be able to print Bench Vice Jaws with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Bench Vice Jaws.